tamagui/tamagui/next.md

 - light/dark theme buttons bad colors (contrast + pressStyle borders)

 - add JSDoc help with links to docs for components
-  - also can we somehow make intellisense sort the props in a way we want by default? itd be ncie to have style props after the others
+  - also can we somehow make intellisense sort the props in a way we want by default? it would be nice to have style props after the others

 - Card has a good use case for size being passed through context/css vars
 - linear-gradient next.js issue